MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/resolve-windows-10-upgrade-errors.md

 <tr><td>0xC1900101 - 0x2000c
 <td>An unspecified error occurred in the SafeOS phase during WIM apply.
 This can be caused by an outdated driver or disk corruption.
 <td>Run checkdisk to repair the file system.
 For more information, see the [quick fixes](#quick-fixes) section in this guide.
-<P>Update drivers on the computer, and select "Download and install updates (recommended)" during the upgrade process.
+<br>Update drivers on the computer, and select "Download and install updates (recommended)" during the upgrade process.
 Disconnect devices other than the mouse, keyboard and display.</td></tr>
 <tr><td>0xC1900200 - 0x20008

 <td>The computer doesn’t meet the minimum requirements to download or upgrade to Windows 10.